 Who Pulls Permits, Homeowner or Contractor?
-Building Permit Requirements in Washington
+Building Permit Requirements in Oregon

 Historic home in Portland, Oregon.